 At-home COVID-19 tests can be a helpful option for those who can’t go to a test site.
 But there are some important things to know about this form of testing.
 In addition to false positives, false negatives, and testing mistakes, you should be aware of:

 Testing for variants.
 While at-home tests seem to be able to find variants of COVID-19 as well, researchers still need more information from test manufacturers to make sure.
-If your at-home test reads positive, it’s best to let your doctor know and possibly also have your results verified by a PCR test.
-This way, you can get proper treatment as soon as possible, especially if you have a variant that may make you sicker than the original virus.
+If your at-home test reads positive, it’s best to let your doctor know and get proper treatment as soon as possible, especially if you have a variant that may make you sicker than the original virus.

 Proper reporting.
 Some tests require that you have access to a smartphone or laptop to report your test results.
 Since it’s up to the user to do so, this can lead to some cases going unreported.
 It’s important that you let your doctor know if you have a positive test result.
-They’ll be able to notify the state health department.
 Some at-home tests also allow you to send in your results through an app.
 You should also let your doctor know if you reported a positive test with an app.